haileymgibbs/childcare-desert-analysis/README.md

 sf
 tigris
 ```
-|-- You will also need to generate a Census API key to make direct edits to tables in R Studio
+> **Note:** You will also need to generate a Census API key to make direct edits to tables in R Studio

 ### Getting the Data